 Hands down, this is my husband’s favorite sweet potato recipe.
+It is so sweet he eats it like a dessert!
 It is one of those deals where I better make it at least once or twice a year during the holidays, or I’ll hear about it from him!
-This casserole is so succulent with the flavors of sweet potatoes, cranberries, a delicious streusal topping and then covered with marshmallows permeating every bite and the smells wafting through your house to the delight of all who partake!
+This casserole is so succulent with the flavors of sweet potatoes, cranberries, a delicious streusal topping and then covered with marshmallows permeating every bite that the smells wafting through your house will excite your taste buds like crazy.
+Berry Mallow Yam Bake is a delight to all who partake!
 It is simply amazing.
 I can’t say enough about the taste of this dish.
 It is such a comforting casserole for Thanksgiving or Christmas or other holiday get-togethers.
 We love this much-requested side dish and think it is the perfect accompaniment for either turkey or ham.

 Here’s what I did.